keul/haunts/README.rst

 **Action**
   (char)

   See below.
-If empty: it will be filled with an ``I`` when an event is created
+If empty: it will be filled with an ``I`` when an event is created from this row

 Configuring projects
 ~~~~~~~~~~~~~~~~~~~~